kahlil/gulp-scaffold/README.md

 This is not a Gulp plugin, just an instruction and some examples on how to scaffold all the things with Gulp.

-## How To Scaffold Things
+## How To Scaffold All The Things

-This very simple pattern parses cli options with @substack's optimist module and hands them right over to gulp-template as an object.
+This very simple pattern parses cli options with [@substack's optimist module](https://github.com/substack/node-optimist) and hands them right over to [gulp-template](https://github.com/sindresorhus/gulp-template) as an object.

 ```js
 gulp.task('default', function () {